AmitSheer/OpenCDR-Proj-Day/README.md

 Fullstack:
 - Responsible for the development of the website
 - Divide of the CDR backend app to components and services
-- Making it easy to deploy and maintainable <br \>
+- Making it easy to deploy and maintainable
 Image CDR:
 -